karma-coin/karmachain/docs/testnet-validator.md

 Linux Kernel 5.16 or newer

 ### Network
-- The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s)
+- Minimum symmetric networking speed of 500 Mbit/s (62.5 MB/s)
 - Make sure your system is configured to run NTP to sync its local time

 ---